yakivy/dupin/README.md

 ### Custom validating package

-To avoid imports boilerplate and isolating all customizations you can define own dupin package:
+To avoid imports boilerplate and isolating all customizations you can define your own dupin package:
 ```scala
 package dupin